Dionne006/osticket-prereqs/README.md

 <img width="825" height="691" alt="image" src="https://github.com/user-attachments/assets/e7e8cde0-0bd4-4e19-85b5-560386742a2b" />
 </p>
 <p>
-Read carefully and make sure evertyhing you selected is corresponds with each other and choose an operating system size that has at least 8GB of ram.
-I chose the Windows 10 operating system V22H2
+Read carefully and make sure everything you select corresponds with each other, and choose an operating system size that has at least 8 GB of RAM.
+I chose the Windows 10 operating system, version 22H2.
 </p>
 <br />

 <p>
 <img width="587" height="745" alt="image" src="https://github.com/user-attachments/assets/5b56df5e-7048-492d-b10a-ea564e00d167" />

-  After everything has been created you will now see within your virtual machine the corresponding operating system along with a public IP address.
+After everything has been created, you will now see, within your virtual machine, the corresponding operating system along with a public IP address.
 </p>
 <p>
 </p>